jfrog/terraform-provider-xray/docs/resources/security_policy.md

 - **build_failure_grace_period_in_days** (Number) Allow grace period for certain number of days.
 All violations will be ignored during this time.
 To be used only if `fail_build` is enabled.
 - **create_ticket_enabled** (Boolean) Create Jira Ticket for this Policy Violation.
 Requires configured Jira integration.
 - **fail_build** (Boolean) Whether or not the related CI build should be marked as failed if a violation is triggered.
 This option is only available when the policy is applied to an `xray_watch` resource with a `type` of `builds`.
-- **mails** (List of String) A list of email addressed that will get emailed when a violation is triggered.
+- **mails** (Set of String) A list of email addressed that will get emailed when a violation is triggered.
 - **notify_deployer** (Boolean) Sends an email message to component deployer with details about the generated Violations.
 - **notify_watch_recipients** (Boolean) Sends an email message to all configured recipients inside a specific watch with details about the generated Violations.
-- **webhooks** (List of String) A list of Xray-configured webhook URLs to be invoked if a violation is triggered.
+- **webhooks** (Set of String) A list of Xray-configured webhook URLs to be invoked if a violation is triggered.

 <a id="nestedblock--rules--actions--block_download"></a>
 ### Nested Schema for `rules.actions.block_download`